saiharsha-22/Mcp-Todo-Sever/readme.md

 # Jira TODO MCP Server

-A [Model Con Protocol (MCP)](https://modelconprotocol.org/) server implemented in Go for managing Jira TODOs.
+A [Model Context Protocol (MCP)](https://modelconprotocol.org/) server implemented in Go for managing Jira TODOs.
 This server exposes a set of MCP tools to add, complete, regress, and list Jira tasks, supporting integration with MCP clients like Claude Desktop.

 ---